Argentina Flag

 Bring a bottle

-North Texas heat plus long walks can hit harder than visitors expect.
+North Texas heat hits harder than visitors expect.
 Refill stations at fan zones.

 💰